-On July 3, 2017, the Company entered into a membership interest purchase agreement with Richland Technologies, L.L.C., ("RTL") pursuant to which, the Company acquired RTL on a cash-free, debt-free basis for a total purchase price of \$6,000.
-The acquisition has an immaterial impact to the Company's results of operations (contributed less than one percent of net revenue for the three months ended September 30, 2017), and accordingly the disclosures required per FASB ASC 805 have been excluded from the Form 10-Q filing.
+On July 3, 2017, the Company entered into a membership interest purchase agreement with Richland Technologies, L.L.C. ("RTL"), pursuant to which, the Company acquired RTL on a cash-free, debt-free basis for a total purchase price of \$5,798.
+RTL specializes in safety-critical and high integrity systems, software and hardware development as well as safety-certification services for mission-critical applications.
+The acquisition had an immaterial impact to the Company's results of operations (contributed less than one percent of net revenue for the three and six months ended December 31, 2017), and accordingly the disclosures required per FASB ASC 805 have been excluded from the Form 10-Q filing.
 The Company recognized primarily intangible assets including customer relationships, developed technology and goodwill based on its preliminary purchase price allocation.